almas/kodi-addon-univision/README.md

 Install [hashiname repository](https://github.com/hasherdene/kodi-repo-hashiname) which provides this plugin installation.
 Afterwards, install Univision Anywhere IPTV addon from the kodi menu: Videos -> Video Add-ons -> Get More... -> Univision Anywhere -> Install.

 ### Watch
-kodi menu: Videos -> Video Add-ons -> Univision Anywhere.
+From the kodi main menu: Videos -> Video Add-ons -> Univision Anywhere.
+Fill in the user settings and bitrate.
+Go into the channel and click on [Watch] ... .